VIRTUAL PRIVATE NETWORK (VPN)

 [Amendment – from 26 April 2023 the University AnyConnect VPN connection will allow split-tunnelling.]

-Split tunneling is network concept which allows a user to access different security level networks at the same time – for instance a public network (eg The Internet) and a corporate Local Area Network (LAN).
+Split tunneling is a network concept which allows a user to access different security level networks at the same time – for instance a public network (eg The Internet) and a corporate Local Area Network (LAN).
 A connection is usually through simultaneous use of a network card or wireless adapter, and VPN client software.
 An example would be, a user using a VPN client to a business network whilst using a hotel Wi-Fi network.
 The user with split tunneling enabled will be able to connect to the business file and database servers on the business network through the VPN connection.
 However, when they attempt to access external websites (eg BBC News website or Netflix), the web request goes directly out to the web service through the hotel network.